On This Page:

 - Railings shall be of steel 3.00 x 3.00 x 3/16 inch minimum dimensions.

 - Hoisting shall be accomplished with an electrically powered windlass similar to those installed for race committee boats and shall not allow boat free fall in the event of a failure, eg. 1HP minimum with worm gear drive.

 - Hoist cable shall be a minimum 1/4 inch diameter of stainless or galvanized steel with a minimum breaking strength of approximately 4800 lbs and safe working load of approximately 960 lbs. with all 4 corners rigged for 2:1 purchase.

 - To facilitate safety inspections, cables shall be installed so that they are easily visible and all cable terminations must be above normal water level.

 - Hoist pulleys shall have a minimum working load of 1240 pounds.

 - A cradle-platform to lift the boat shall consist of steel 5.00 inch center “I” beam with 4.00 inch steel cross beams minimum; or a repetition of appropriate sized angle that meets or exceeds 5” center I-Beam.
 The boat shall not be hoisted via a “sling” arrangement.

 - The hoist cradle width shall be as wide as possible to enable fully vertical hoist cable orientation throughout the hoist-extend range.

 - All keelboat electrically powered hoisting motors shall be enclosed or covered to prevent objects from getting stuck in motor during operation.

-D. Board Boat Pads and Dinghy Pads
+D. Board Boat Pads

 - Board boats with dollies will be secured to the dolly.
 The dolly will then be secured to the dock from the bow.